fidel-hsiung/platform/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a project management platform built with Rails + React.
+Admins can create jobs and assign to users.
+Users can only view jobs.
+Admins have the permission for jobs CRUD, users CRUD.
+Users only have the permission for jobs read, and users read, however, they can modify their own profile.

+System configurations:

-* Ruby version
+* Ruby version 2.6.0

-* System dependencies
+* Rails version 6.0.2

-* Configuration
+* React version 16.13.1

-* Database creation

-* Database initialization
+* Database PG

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Implementations

+* Authentication with bcrypt gem

+* JWT for user authentication

+* React big calendar for jobs calendar view

+* Action cable for auto sync calendar jobs

+* React redux for global state storage

-* ...
+* React router

+To be finished:

+Docker

+Auto script test

+Log system to record admins and users log history.